 Folding frame clotheslines are attached to a wall or sturdy fence.
 They can be opened when in use and then folded away to save space.

 This is particularly good for small yards and for a small family.
 Available in different sizes, there are indoor and outdoor models.
-Of course, there are several styles on portable indoor drying racks as well.

 04 of 06